Dear Hanuman,

 Then I met a teacher who told me that the real love story in the Ramayana was about you.
 I took notice.

+it.
+Your Divine Mace has rescued me many times.
 So here we are, years since I first heard your name.
 Isn’t it something?
 Now I can pull open my own heart.

 And there you are.